FAQs from Transfer Applicants

 Q: What is the next available term that I can apply to UCLA?

 A: The next available term for freshman applicants is Fall Quarter 2015.
-The application for this term is available now, and the filing period is November 1-30, 2014.
+The application for this term is available now, and deadline to submit applications is November 30, 2014.

 Q: How do I apply?